jricciardi/jricciardi_github/README.md

 - Talk to me about career stuff!
 As someone who has already has a few serious career pivots under their belt, I really enjoy thinking about how to find work that’s valuable and interesting
 - I’m always more than happy to chat about SEO, content, wordsmithing, brainstorming, leadership, public speaking, data visualization, and data storytelling
 - In what appears to be a theme for the team — I’m also very passionate about mental health and am always happy to talk openly about managing depression, anxiety, panic attacks, burnout, and insomnia
 - Superpower: [Systems Thinking](https://superpowers.sypartners.com/cards/systems-thinking).
-I like to map out and explore systems, finding pitfalls & blindspots, before I return to the problem at hand
+I like to map out and explore systems, finding pitfalls & blindspots, before I return to the problem at hand and get to the solution
 - Secondary Superpower: [Ingenuity](https://superpowers.sypartners.com/cards/ingenuity).
 Once I completely understand what has to get done, I'll as scrappy and resourceful as I need to be to get it over the finish line